 We are closed on all Federal holidays, including: New Year's Day, Martin Luther King Jr Day, President's Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Columbus Day, Veteran's Day, Thanksgiving Day & Christmas Day.

-**Please note that Jenny will also take off the week of Broward County Public Schools Spring Break, two weeks in the summertime, and two weeks at the end of the year around Christmas for vacation.
+**Please note that Jenny follows the Broward County Public School schedule which means that she will take off the week of Thanksgiving, two weeks in December, and the week of Spring Break.
+She works over the summer but will take a week or two vacation during this time.
 If this is a problem for you, please bring it up before starting the intake process because she may not be the best fit for your family.

 Fees